anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.041
      - No privileged mode
-     - None of the Pods of the CNF should run in privileged mode.
+     - Pods of the CNF must not run in privileged mode.
      - :cite:t:`cnf-testsuite-privileged_containers`
      - N/A
    * - ra2.app.042
      - No root user
-     - None of the Pods of the CNF should run as a root user.
+     - Pods of the CNF must not run as a root user.
      - :cite:t:`cnf-testsuite-non_root_user`
      - N/A
    * - ra2.app.043